liboyang0112/TRExFitter/README.rst

         * NORMSIG : add normlised signal to plots
         * NOSIG: don't show signal in stack
         * OVERSIG: overlay signal (not normalised)
+        * CHI2: the chi2/ndf and chi2 prob will be printed on each plot, provided that the option GetChi2 is set
      * TableOptions      : a set of options for tables (yield tables only for the moment):
         * STANDALONE : default!
 If not set, no "\begin{document}"
         * FOOTNOTESIZE : -> \footnotesize